Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Floquet topological insulators

 We establish the existence of chiral edge states by calculating the band structure on a stripe with an open (periodic) boundary condition along $\hat{x}$ ($\hat{y}$) direction as illustrated in Fig.~\ref{Fig:Fig6}(c).
 The single-valley network model does not have an analog of a trivial insulator because it is based on 1D chiral states, ``anomalous'' by construction.
 Therefore, we take into account both valleys in the stripe-geometry calculation.
 We assume the two valleys, which are related by $\mathcal{C}_{2z}$ symmetry, to be decoupled in the bulk, but consider perfect inter-valley 180$^\circ$ reflections along edges where an incoming K-valley (K$'$-valley) state is {\it back} scattered at a junction [black dots in Fig.~\ref{Fig:Fig6}(c)] to an outgoing K$'$-valley (K-valley) state along the same domain-wall link.
-The boundary then separates the bulk from a trivial insulator \cite{sup}.
+The boundary then separates the bulk from a trivial insulator.
+A detailed discussion can be found in Appendix~\ref{APP:OBC_cal}.
 In Fig.~\ref{Fig:Fig6}(b), we plot the energy spectrum of the stripe and confirm the existence of chiral edge states.
 Both the number and chirality of edge states are the same for every bulk gap, which agrees with the bulk topological invariant $\nu$.
 The existence of the edge state can be understood by the skipping orbits in the $P_{a\bar{b}}=1$ or $P_{a\bar{c}}=1$ limit, as shown in Fig.~\ref{Fig:Fig6}(c).
 The chirality of edge states depends on $\sgn(\gamma-1)$, which is also consistent with the bulk butterfly diagram.

 Therefore, our system realizes FTI, of which $n_{\text{edge}}$ is determined by the Floquet winding number instead of Chern numbers \cite{Kitagawa2010,Rudner2013,Pasek2014,Kim2020,Potter2020}.
 Here we infer the topological invariant from the spectral flow of the Hofstadter butterfly, which provides a convenient way to diagnose the band topology.
 The invariant $\nu$ is also confirmed by explicitly computing the edge states.
 Because of the periodic energy spectrum, we predict a cascade of chiral edge states with the same chirality and mode number prevailing in bulk gaps.
+We note that the energy spectrum of the network model describes the low-energy bands of mTBLG.
+The realistic mTBLG is a multi-band Chern insulator with the Chern bands submerged by other high-energy bands at the AB/BA regions.
+In addition, the topological properties can be modified by the energy dependence in the junction \cite{Potter2020}, which we ignore in this work.